 Vodafone's Spotify Premium deal is pretty good if you're taking one of the pricier plans, saving you from that separate cost.

 If you're looking at moving to 4G, then there will be other upgrade offers, incentives, as well as options to trade in your 3G contract to move over.
-O2 will let you trial 4G for three months, and if you don't like the experience, you can return to 3G and get £15 credit on your account.
-Vodafone will let those who have a 4G ready handset trial the 4G experience for three months, using as much data as they like, before presenting the options available.
-Vodafone will also let you test 4G for a month: pay £10 and you'll get 1GB to test, so long as you have a 4G-ready handset.
+For example, Vodafone will let those who have a 4G ready handset trial the 4G experience for three months, using as much data as they like, before presenting the options available.

 EE certainly has the widest coverage at the moment, but if you're a London resident, that might be of little concern, as the capital will be well covered by all the 4G network services on offer.